aregtech/areg-sdk/docs/DEVELOP.md

     {
         if (isConnected)
         {
-            // Up from this part the client
+            // Up from this part the client can:
-            //  - can send requests
+            //      a. call requests to run on server side.
-            //  - can subscribe to data, broadcasts and responses.
+            //      b. subscribe on data update notification

-            // call request
+            //      c. subscribe on broadcasts and responses.

-            requestHelloService( getRoleName() );
+            // call request to run on server side. requestHelloService( getRoleName() );
         }
         else
         {
-            // Make cleanups, release subscription here.
+            // No connection, make cleanups, release subscription here, signal to quit application.
-            // Since we've lost connection, exit client Application::signalAppQuit();
+            Application::signalAppQuit();
         }
     }